 These analytical models contain parameters that can be tuned to match numerical or experimental data.
 In addition, data can be used to formulate parameterized error terms (Schreiber et al., 2020).
-However, completely data-driven wake models remain
+However, completely data-driven wake models remain rare, and those that exist generally use complex machine learning models with a low interpretability (e.g., Göçmen and Giebel, 2018; Ti et al., 2020).
+This is remarkable since simple data-driven models are proven to be able to describe complex physical phenomena (Brunton et al., 2016) and are already widely used for prediction purposes, including wind power (Stathopoulos et al., 2013; Messner and Pinson, 2019) and power curve predictions (Marčiukaitis et al., 2017).
+Although analytical models are presumably more robust, especially when the data set is small, the maximum achievable accuracy is also limited as it is not feasible to develop one model for all scenarios.
+An analytical model will not be able to capture features for which equations were not in place; hence constant updates to the model code are necessary (e.g., Abkar et al., 2018; Bastankhah et al., 2022).
+With the community demanding that wake models include increasingly more complex features (e.g., the wake curl), data-driven models become interesting as they can directly capture these features when enough data are available.

-- 45 rare and those that exist generally use complex machine learning models with a low interpretability (e.g. Göçmen and Giebel, 2018; Ti et al., 2020).
-This is remarkable, since simple data-driven models are proven to be able to describe complex physical phenomena (Brunton et al., 2016) and are already widely used for prediction purposes, including wind power (Stathopoulos et al., 2013; Messner and Pinson, 2019) and power curve predictions (Marčiukaitis et al., 2017).
-Although analytical models are presumably more robust, especially when the data set is small, the maximum achievable accuracy is also limited as it is not - 50 feasible to develop one model for all scenarios.
-An analytical model will not be able to capture features for which equations were not in place, hence constant updates to the model code are necessary (e.g. Abkar et al., 2018; Bastankhah et al., 2022).
-With the community demanding that wake models include increasingly more complex features (e.g. the wake curl), data-driven models become interesting as they can directly capture these features when enough data is available. - The objective of this study is to explore the potential of a Data-driven wAke steeRing surrogaTe model (DART) that retains a high degree of physical interpretation.
+The objective of this study is to explore the potential of a Data-driven wAke steeRing surrogaTe model (DART) that retains a high degree of physical interpretation.
 It is investigated whether the curled wake can accurately be described by a set of measurable inflow and turbine variables, and how the use of these variables can be optimized in an interpretable model.
-Next, the potential of this surrogate model is systematically assessed by evaluating its performance with large eddy simulations (LES) for a reference wind speed under a range of atmospheric conditions and subsequently benchmarking it against two analytical wake models (GAUS and GCH).
-Lastly, the surrogate model's generalizability to all atmospheric conditions, locations and 60 turbine types is discussed.
+Next, the potential of this surrogate model is systematically assessed by evaluating its performance with largeeddy simulation (LES) results for a reference wind speed under a range of atmospheric conditions and subsequently benchmarking it against two analytical wake models (GAUS and GCH).
+Lastly, the surrogate model's generalizability to all atmospheric conditions, locations and turbine types is discussed.

-2 Large eddy simulations
+2 Large-eddy simulations

-In this study data are generated with revision 3475 of the PArallelized Large eddy simulation Model (PALM, Maronga et al. (2020)), which uses a non-hydrostatic incompressible Boussinesq approximation of the Navier-Stokes equations and the Monin-Obukhov Similarity Theory to describe surface fluxes.
-In the boundary layer, the grid on a right-handed Cartesian coordinate system is regularly spaced with Δ = 5 m, while above the boundary layer height the vertical grid size increases with 6 % per cell to save computational costs.
-The Coriolis parameter corresponds to that at 55 °N. Default numerical schemes are used, the main ones being a third-order Runge-Kutta scheme for time integration, a fifth-order Wicker-Skamarock advection scheme for the momentum equations, Deardorff's 1.5-order turbulence closure parameterization for subgrid-scale turbulence and an iterative multigrid scheme for the horizontal boundary conditions.
-The simulation chain consists of a precursor simula-
+In this study data are generated with revision 3475 of the PArallelized Large-eddy simulation Model (PALM; Maronga et al., 2020), which uses a non-hydrostatic incompressible Boussinesq approximation of the Navier-Stokes equations and the Monin-Obukhov similarity theory to describe surface fluxes.
+In the boundary layer, the grid on a right-handed Cartesian coordinate system is regularly spaced with $\Delta =$ 5 m, while above the boundary layer height the vertical grid size increases with 6 % per cell to save computational costs.
+The Coriolis parameter corresponds to that at 55° N. Default numerical schemes are used, the main ones being a third-order Runge-Kutta scheme for time integration, a fifthorder Wicker-Skamarock advection scheme for the momentum equations, Deardorff's 1.5-order turbulence closure parameterization for subgrid-scale turbulence and an iterative multigrid scheme for the horizontal boundary conditions.
+The simulation chain consists of a precursor simulation to generate realistic inflow conditions and a subsequent main simulation that contains one turbine.